burliEnterprises/tensorflow-shakespeare-poem-generator/README.md

 > python3 rnn_play.py
 ```

 The script **rnn_play.py** uses a trained checkpoint to generate a new "Shakespeare" play.
+You can see the output in the terminal as well as in the file "output_generated.txt"

+Have fun!

 ## Some generated Shakespeare poem